|Name||Bayou Des Arc WMA|

 • Two does with muzzleloader and modern gun combined.

 Deer Notes: Three-point rule.
 No dogs.
-Limit during the modern gun special youth hunt is three deer, no more than two bucks (no antler restrictions) or two does.
+Limit during the modern gun special youth hunt is three deer, no more than two bucks (no antler restrictions) or up to two does.

 |Leased Land Permit Required||No|